kode4food/ale/README.md

 ## Current Status

-Still a work in progress, and the compiler is pretty fragile, but that will change rapidly.
+Still a work in progress.
+Use at your own risk.